-Today’s topic is Inflation and how does it affect your financial goals.
+Today’s topic is Inflation and how it affects your financial goals.
 Inflation is represented by the Consumer Price Index (CPI) which measures current and past prices of a sample “market basket” of goods from several categories such as housing, food, transportation and clothing and other discretionary and non-discretionary goods.

-Inflation (rising prices) affects the cost of living, cost of doing business, borrowing money, mortgages, health care costs, etc. Inflation makes a $1 next year worth less than a $1 today because the $1 will buy less goods a year from now.
+Inflation (rising prices) affects the cost of living, cost of doing business, borrowing money, mortgages, health care costs, etc. Inflation makes $1 next year worth less than $1 today because the $1 will buy fewer goods a year from now.
 If annual inflation is 2%, then $1 today is worth $.98 a year from now.
-This is a characterization of all fiat currencies (one that isn’t backed by anything other than the full faith and credit of the underlying government).

 So how can inflation be any good for anyone?
 It depends.
 Watch to learn more.